AACE Practice Test Hub

 If you are deciding between…Main distinction

-AACE CCP vs PMI-CPCCP is broader cost engineering and project controls; PMI-CP is PMI’s construction-delivery, contract, stakeholder, and governance route.
+AACE CCP vs PMI-CPCCP is broader cost engineering and project controls; PMI-CP is PMI’s construction-delivery, contract, stakeholder, and governance path.

-AACE PSP vs PMI-SPPSP is the AACE planning-and-scheduling route; PMI-SP is PMI’s scheduling specialist route.
+AACE PSP vs PMI-SPPSP is the AACE planning-and-scheduling path; PMI-SP is PMI’s scheduling specialist path.

-AACE PRMP or DRMP vs PMI-RMPAACE risk routes sit inside project controls, cost, schedule, and decision analysis; PMI-RMP is PMI’s specialist risk route.
+AACE PRMP or DRMP vs PMI-RMPAACE risk pages sit inside project controls, cost, schedule, and decision analysis; PMI-RMP is PMI’s specialist risk path.

 AACE CEP vs PMPCEP is estimating-specific; PMP is broad project leadership.

-• If you need live PM Mastery practice today in an adjacent lane, start with PMP 2026 , PMP , PMI-CP , PMI-SP , or PMI-RMP , depending on your target.
+• If you need adjacent live PM Mastery practice today, start with PMP 2026 , PMP , PMI-CP , PMI-SP , or PMI-RMP , depending on your target.

 Official AACE sources

-Use the PM Mastery pages for route selection and availability status.
+Use the PM Mastery pages for credential comparison and practice routing.
 Use the official AACE pages for current eligibility, fees, delivery rules, study-material references, and policy details before applying.

 CredentialPM Mastery pageOfficial AACE detail page